tensorflow/tensorboard/tensorboard/plugins/pr_curve/http_api.md

 # Precision—Recall Curve plugin HTTP API

-The scalar plugin name is `pr_curves`, so all its routes are under `/data/plugin/pr_curves`.
+The plugin name is `pr_curves`, so all its routes are under `/data/plugin/pr_curves`.

 ## `/data/plugin/pr_curves/available_steps`